nmartin867/jasmine_talk/README.md

 ######Spy modifiers
 `andCallThrough()` when chained onto a spy, we can track calls and arguments to a function but, in addition, delegate to the actual implementation.
 `andReturn` calls to the function will return a specific value.
 `andCallFake` all calls to the spy will delegate to the supplied function.

+######Creating Mock Spies
+`jasmine.createSpy` creates a “bare” spy.
+Still tracks calls to it and arguments passed.
+`jasmine.createSpyObj` returns an object that has a property for each string that is a spy.